 A publisher maintains one or more online publications such as a website, blog, video channel, newsletter, smartphone app, or webshop.
 Adhese is platform-agnostic, able to support any kind of publication.

 A location is a (sub)section within a publication, for example the home page.

 A format defines the conditions, such as the file size and dimensions, that a creative must meet in order to avoid errors while uploading the creative file.
 A format does not necessarily need to be an online banner ad, it could be a native or video ad as well.
 All imaginable formats are possible, as long as they fit into the inventory’s structure or website design and connect with your strategy.

-A distinction is made between main and sub formats.
+There are two types of formats: main and sub formats.
 The ad tag of a main format is able to fetch the defined sub formats of its main format as well.
 Therefore, sub formats appear at the same position as their main format.
 However, sub formats can have different dimensions.
 Create a format elaborates on how to make the distinction between main and sub formats.